-Asset condition is an assessment of the structural integrity of the building and alongside its age provides an indicator of its position within its lifecycle.
-When combined with performance results, risk and economic factors, it provides the necessary information to produce a renewal and improvement programme.
+Asset condition is an assessment of the visual condition of the facility and when combined with its age provides an indicator of its position within its lifecycle.
+When combined with performance results, risk and economic factors, it provides the necessary information to produce a renewal and improvement programme for Property and Buildings.